Nil19/python/README.md

 :large_blue_circle: Work with Numbers and Strings by Implementing the Luhn Algorithm

-:white_circle: Lambda Functions by Building an Expence Tracker
+:white_circle: Lambda Functions by Building an Expense Tracker

 :white_circle: List Comprehension by Building a Case Converter Program